 Tricks of the imagination in an old house once inhabited by a skilled writer of ghost stories … or something else?

-Take a ghost tour and decide for yourself.
-Check back soon for 2020 Ghost Tour Dates.
+Take an online ghost tour and decide for yourself.

 Have a story about the Mount?

 Email us below – we’d love to hear!

 SCULPTURENOWCome and see our latest collaboration with SculptureNow, presenting an exhibition of large-scale contemporary sculpture placed throughout the property.
 Check back for 2021 dates.

 THE BACKSTAIRS PROJECTWe have re-imagined the rooms that tell the stories of the men and women who worked at The Mount, including the Sewing Room and the Kitchen.

 RIDING THE MAGIC CARPET: EDITH WHARTON’S LITERARY LEGACYWhy should we read Wharton today?
 This exhibit invites your answers.

 A BEAUTIFUL CONSTRUCTIONThis exhibit honors Wharton’s life and accomplishments, and explores her core beliefs in beauty and structure.

 EDITH WHARTON AND THE FIRST WORLD WARThis timely exhibit examines this admirable and lesser-known chapter of Wharton’s life through historic photographs, artifacts and her own incomparable words.